Fiona Foley

 Museum of Contemporary Art, Sydney

-The Kluge-Ruhe Aboriginal Art Collection, The University of Virginia, Charlottesville, Virginia, USA
+The Kluge-Ruhe Aboriginal Art Collection, The University of Virginia, Charlottesville, VA, USA

-Hood Museum of Art, Dartmouth College, Hanover, New Hampshire, USA
+Hood Museum of Art, Dartmouth College, Hanover, NH, USA

 Hervey Bay City Council, Queensland